elephantscale/es-training-new/jenkins/slides/Jenkins_labs.md

 * The plugins used for this part of the exercise are not part of the default Jenkins install.
 Therefore, let’s first install **Build Pipeline** and **Parameterized Trigger plugins** to our master node.

-* **Note:**  Build Pipeline will install the Parameterized Trigger plugin as part of its installation.
+* **Note :**  Build Pipeline will install the Parameterized Trigger plugin as part of its installation.

 * Go the Jenkins home page, select **Manage Jenkins**, and click **Manage Plugins**.
 Select the **Available** tab.
 Search for **Build Pipeline Plugin** and check it.  **Install without restart**.